PhrontHQ/mod/data/service/serialized-data-service.mod/teach/README.md

 ### 2.2.
 Object Identification & Idempotency

-To ensure that repeated deserialization operations are idempotent (i.e., they do not create duplicate objects), every serialized object instance **MUST** have a persistent `UUID v7` assigned as its identifier.
+To ensure that repeated deserialization operations are idempotent, every serialized object instance **MUST** have a persistent `UUID v7` assigned as its identifier.

 This UUID must be generated and stored manually in the `.mjson` file.